 I really enjoyed the new movie Inside Out.
 I confess that I assumed that it was simply a movie dealing in emotional stereotypes, which is what I saw featured in the previews.
 But while emotions do play a major role, the movie is about much more than that.
 Inside Out invites us to not only have a more nuanced understanding of emotions but to appreciate them in the context of personal growth, the nature of relationships, and the purposes of family.
 As a Christian, I found it especially thought provoking.

-What Inside Out is About
+What Inside Out Is About

 Inside Out is about Riley, a preteen, who moves with her parents from Minnesota to San Francisco, leaving behind everything she has ever known or loved.
 While she tries to make the best of it at first, the move turns out to be fairly traumatic for her, and her parents aren’t faring much better.

-Most of the action is seen through the eyes of the five emotions that reside in Riley’s head as animated characters (Joy, Sadness, Anger, Fear, and Disgust) as they try to navigate the swirling events of her life.
+Most of the action is seen through the eyes of the five emotions that reside in Riley’s head as animated characters (Joy, Sadness, Anger, Fear, and Disgust1) as they try to navigate the swirling events of her life.
 The movie brilliantly allegorizes the turmoil of our emotional lives and offers concepts to help children, as well as adults, navigate our inner worlds.
 One message I appreciated was that ignoring sadness or simply trying to cover it up with happiness doesn’t work.
 Another is that sadness, and other negative emotions, play important roles in our lives.

 But Inside Out is also about the role emotions play in relationships.
 As Riley’s family learned, fruitful relationships require emotional involvement, and that’s not easy.
 Sharing our emotions with each other makes us vulnerable and the results aren’t always predictable.
 Riley, whom her parents had always known as their happy little girl, didn’t know how to process or share with them how upsetting the move was, especially as she witnessed their distress.
 Complicating matters, Riley’s mother asked her to “put on a smile” for her father’s sake.
 But as Riley suppressed her heartache, her frustration and resentment grew, and her relationship with her parents suffered.
 She felt misunderstood and uncared for and came to believe her only option was to run away, back to Minnesota, where she hoped happiness would be regained.
 Just as she is about to depart, she changes her mind and returns home to her parents who are sick with worry.
 She collapses in their arms, and as tears stream down her face, she shares how sad she is about the move.
 Her parents are warm, supportive, and honest.
 They tell Riley that the move has been hard for them too and they miss home terribly as well.
 To simply read about this scene, doesn’t do it justice.
 It really is quite moving.
 But its power isn’t just in good writing or animation.
 This type of scene moves us because, though it doesn’t do so intentionally, it powerfully portrays the relational heart of the gospel.
 Let me explain what I mean.